Bob Marley instilled a love of soccer in his daughter, Cedella. Now she’s changing the lives of women and girls in Jamaica | KRDO

 “I watched him growing up, I also watch my brothers, Ziggy and Steve.
 They played football growing up, too, and it was just always something that I loved.
 I love to kick a ball and was super competitive when my brothers would challenge me.”

-Recalling advice given to her by Pelé, Cadella smiles broadly as she repeats the words the Brazilian all-time great told her: “The ball is round and always take the penalty.”
+Recalling advice given to her by Pelé, Cadella smiled broadly as she repeated the words the Brazilian all-time great told her: “The ball is round and always take the penalty.”

 ‘Wait, Jamaica has a women’s football team?’